 A special note - Chris' online church/ministry (http://chriswaug5.wix.com/sermons) is no longer live.
-At the moment, the following link features Sunday morning messages -
+See the PDF at the bottom of the page entitled Sunday Morning.

-Also, Chris is going through the books of the New Testament and explaining verses in a truly unique, simple, and complete way -
+Also, Chris is going through the books of the New Testament and explaining verses in a truly unique, simple, and complete way.
+See the PDF links at the bottom of the page.

 Introduction